LaurierCS/Mnimi/README.md

 study and learn content.
 Users will have the ability to create decks of flashcards and use them to improve their studying process.

 This project was built using [Django](https://www.djangoproject.com/) and written in HTML, CSS, JavaScript, and Python.
-It was designed in Figma [(view the file)](https://www.figma.com/file/h2TqlIKCjfBfFQgyknxZFc/Official-Pod-3-Design---Prototype?node-id=213%3A1142).
+It was designed in Figma; you can [view the file here](https://www.figma.com/file/h2TqlIKCjfBfFQgyknxZFc/Official-Pod-3-Design---Prototype?node-id=213%3A1142).

 # Features